Skip to main content

 What this does

-• Binds your wrapper so it can call Snowglobe during a session
+• Binds your wrapper so it can call Snowglobe during the session

-• Processes scenarios created in Snowglobe and sends them to your chatbot
+• Processes scenarios from the specified simulation and sends them to your chatbot

 • Sends the chatbot’s response back to Snowglobe